florianboergel/pyTEF/README.md

 `00_tef_core.ipynb` contains the TEF framework and all documentation.

+`01_calc.ipynb` mainly contains the coordinate transformation of the transport terms and the calculation of the bulk values

 Further you find different examples on how to use the TEF framework.

-- `01_example_persian_gulf.ipynb`
+- `02_example_analytical.ipynb` - validation of the pyTEF package

+- `03_example_persian_gulf.ipynb` - example TEF analysis applied to the Persian Gulf

 ## Learn about TEF

-The TEF analysis framework (Burchard et al., 2018; Lorenz et al., 2019; MacCready, 2011) allows a consistent calculation of the transports and salinities of an exchange flow in salinity space.
+The TEF analysis framework (Burchard et al., 2018; Lorenz et al., 2019; MacCready, 2011) allows a consistent calculation of the transports and salinities of an exchange flow in salinity space (or every other coordinate).
 The main idea of TEF is that transports of volume and salinity in and out the estuary of the same salinity partially compensate since only the net exchange changes salinity and volume of the estuary.

 The reader is referenced to the follwing literature: